 We have been together since July of 1998.
 She is the one who suggested I write a food blog and also chose the name Burger Beast.
 Where you find me, you are more than likely going to find her.

 Where does Señora Beast come from?
 When I created her email address, I named it La Señora Beast, but now it’s just plain ol’ Marcela Beast.
-When I reference her in conversion with someone who has not met her, I call her La Señora Beast or The Boss.
+When I reference her in conversation with someone who has not met her, I call her La Señora Beast or The Boss.

 The Fam aka La Familia

-Whenever you find me at events there is a 99% I will be with some member of my family.
+Whenever you find me at events, there is a 99% I will be with some member of my family.

 Pop aka Chewy

 Where does Chewy come from?
-The entire family was together for a summer vacation and we were enjoying chocolate chip cookies.
-My dad kept mentioning how chewy they were so the name stuck.
+The entire family was together for a summer vacation, and we were enjoying chocolate chip cookies.
+My dad kept mentioning how chewy they were, so the name stuck.

 Michelle

-My sister, Michelle is my number two.
-She understands me in ways that others don’t but unfortunately for her, she is often on the other end of big brother treatment from me.
+My sister, Michelle, is my number two.
+She understands me in ways that others don’t, but unfortunately for her, she is often on the other end of big brother treatment from me.

-Mom aka Big Red
+Mom, aka Big Red

-My mom is the most important member of our family, she is the one that keeps our family unit together.
+My mom is the most important member of our family; she is the one that keeps our family unit together.
 She is also known for her flan and black beans & rice.

 Freddy aka Chunktronics